ATS Resume Explained (2026)

 Many "ATS scores" on the internet are simplified.
 Real systems vary by company and workflow.
 Chasing a score can turn your resume into a keyword soup.
 The goal is not a score.
 The goal is a clear match.

-If you want to understand how keywords work in ATS, start with the Resume Keyword Scanner guide.
+If you want to understand how keywords work in ATS, start with the Resume Keyword Scanner guide or the ATS resume checker guide.
 For an actual score, use the ATS Resume Scanner.
 Then fix what matters.

 What ATS really looks for